 Stanford Graduate Fellowships.
 These support 65-70 engineering graduate students.
 Note that all offers of financial aid to grad students are included in the department's offer of admission.
 No separate application is required or accepted.

 Knight-Hennessy Scholars.
 This Stanford scholarship program awards up to 100 high-achieving students every year with full funding to pursue a graduate education at Stanford.
-To be considered, you must apply to Knight-Hennessy Scholars by September 27, 2017, and separately apply to the department where you would like to study by November 15, 2017.
+To be considered, you must apply to Knight-Hennessy Scholars and separately apply to the department where you would like to study.

 All SoE PhD students who are in good standing relative to their PhD program requirements should be funded to the department’s PhD standard.
 In all departments, this is at least equivalent to Stanford’s 20-hour-RA salary plus tuition to cover the department’s required enrollment (summer enrollment requirements vary by department).
 Arranging for this funding is the responsibility of the department and the faculty PhD advisor, and can include fellowships, research assistantships, training grants and teaching assistantships.

 Often, our PhD students apply for and may receive individual fellowships which can reduce the department’s or advisor’s cost of funding.
 In these cases, the guarantee of funding to the student will include the fellowship award and additional support from the department/advisor to reach the department-standard level.
 For educational purposes, departments and advisors may encourage their students to apply for such fellowships and provide resources to strengthen their applications; however, no department or faculty member may require students to obtain external individual funding or to “self-fund” as a condition of admission, entry to or continuation in the Ph.D.